EdDataScienceEES/tutorial-Kirstb-04/index.md

 ## 1c.
 Changing Names & Deleting - Files and Folders

-There are a number of ways that you can change file names and delete files.
-You can makes changes in R studio (if you have connected your Github repository and your R studio), you can make changes in your Github repository, or you can use the Github web editor.
+There are a number of ways that you can change file and folder names as well as deleting them.
+You can makes changes in R studio (if you have connected your Github repository and your R studio), you can make changes in your Github repository directly, or you can use the Github web editor.

-Changing names

-- In Github
-- In R
-- Using the Github web editor

-Deleting files

-- In R
-- Using the Github web editor
+Although all valid choices I will be showing you how to do this in the web editor.
+It's a very useful tool and it's therefore good to get to grips with it.

 ## 1d.
 Reverting Commits